The diverse perspectives and backgrounds of international students help make Carnegie Mellon the innovative, collaborative place it is.

 InitialView or Vericant interviews are recommended for nonnative English speakers but aren't required.
 Often these interviews can measure readiness for engagement in the classroom and also showcase a student’s personality, likes and dislikes as well as the area of intended major.
 These interviews can also show English language proficiency while also corroborating the application with more details about the student.

-We require at least a 7.5 overall band score on the Academic Examination and give consideration to those with subscores of 7.5 and above.
+We require at least a 7.5 overall band score on either the paper-based or computer-delivered Academic Examination and give consideration to those with subscores of 7.5 and above.

 TOEFL iBT or iBT Home Edition